fbpx

 Sample Social Media Messages

-GivingTuesday Communications Dos and Don'ts
+GivingTuesday Dos and Don'ts

 • Don’t center the supporter as the single hero of your story.
 Make sure the story is always about “we;” what we can accomplish together, as a community.

-• Don’t create exclusivity that hinges on haves and have nots.
+• Don’t create exclusivity that hinges on haves and have-nots.
 Everyone has something to contribute.
 Make space for everyone who wants to get involved in your mission.

 • Don’t talk about how your organization doesn’t have overhead and that all donations go toward your mission.
 Read more about why.